ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 **Guidelines for Platforms in Datasets**:

 **One platform per dataset:** The IOOS Metadata Profile restricts datasets to contain only a **single physical observing platform per dataset** (e.g. buoy, glider, station, or anything that might be assigned a WMO ID).
 This simplifies the dataset structure significantly, and it allows the use of several global attributes to specify platform metadata that might otherwise be found in platform container variable(s) (e.g. **`platform_id`** and **`platform_name`**, as well as the OceanSITES-derived **`wmo_platform_code`**).
-It also simplifies the creation of aggregated datasets at the ERDDAP-level to group individual platform datasets together.
+It also simplifies the creation of aggregated datasets at the ERDDAP level to create groups of individual platform datasets.

 Notes: